-These new data show that ATOR-1017 stimulates both NK (Natural Killer) and T cells, both of which contribute to an effective immune-mediated killing of tumor cells.
-As well as leading to amplification of the tumor-targeted immune response, the 4-1BB stimulation of T cells also develops an immunological memory of the tumor.
-NK cells are immune cells that specifically target tumor cells trying to evade the immune system’s response.
+Large volumes of preclinical data have been presented showing that ATOR-1017 stimulates both natural killer (NK) and T cells, both of which contribute to an effective immune-mediated killing of tumor cells.
+NK cells are immune cells that respond specifically to tumor cells that are trying to evade the immune system’s response.
 NK cells also strengthen cell-death signaling from the immune system’s tumor-specific T cells.
-Stimulatory antibodies against 4-1BB therefore strengthen the ability of both NK and T cells to attack tumor cells.
+Stimulatory antibodies targeting 4-1BB therefore strengthen the ability of both NK and T cells to attack tumor cells.